IREC-CSIC-UCLM/wildnetR/README.md

 library(wildnetR)
 ```

-To get a list of the species and years available in the WildNet database, use the list_species_years() function:
+To get a list of the species and years available in the ENETWILD database, use the list_species_years() function:

 ```r
 list_species_years()